 If time permits following the exam, reset the test room for the next SP.
-Discard the otoscope speculum, headphone covers, and foam ear tips if you have not already done so.
-(Be very careful not to throw away the white plastic connectors between the foam tips and earphone tubing.)
-Remove the probe cuff from the immittance probe and place it in the wash container.
-Delete the results stored in the Earscan by pressing SPEC, then CLEAR.
+Discard the otoscope speculum, Titan ear tips, headphone covers, and foam ear tips if you have not already done so.
+(Be very careful not to throw away the white plastic connectors on the insert earphones between the foam tips and earphone tubing.)
 Delete the results from the audiometer by pressing SHIFT/1 5 dB until the display reads "All thresholds are del."
+Reset the audiometer and switchbox to standard headphones, if applicable.